LaunchCodeEducation/gis-devops/src/studios/junit/index-OLD.rst

 Getting Started
 ---------------

-* Fork, and clone the `Studio Repository <https://gitlab.com/LaunchCodeTraining/unit-testing-practice>`_
+* Fork, and clone the `Studio Repository <https://gitlab.com/LaunchCodeTraining/junit-studio>`_
+* Create a story branch for your work
 * Write unit tests for the 4 provided classes (BalancedBrackets, BinarySearch, RomanNumeral, and Fraction)
 * Find and fix all 5 errors in the provided classes